miniflux/v1/docs/tests.markdown

 Install the latest version of Selenium Server
 ---------------------------------------------

 Download the distribution archive of [Selenium Server](http://www.seleniumhq.org/download/) and the platform and browser specific driver.
-The following browser driver exist:
+The following browser driver exists:

 - Firefox webdriver is default included
 - [Chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)